Jake Marisnick Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.77).
+- The Rangers have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to give up the sixth-fewest home runs in baseball (79 total, one per game).

+- Perez makes the start for the Rangers, his 16th of the season.
+He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.

-- His last time out came on Tuesday against the Chicago White Sox, when the left-hander threw 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- The lefty last pitched on Thursday against the Chicago White Sox, when he went seven innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.